kartik-venugopal/world-clock/README.md

 - Custom name for each clock, if you don't like the default name for the zone.
 - Re-order the clocks per your preferred order.

+## Compatibility
+- macOS Sierra (10.12) or later, and both Intel and Apple Silicon Macs are supported.

 ### World Clock settings interface

 ![World Clock settings screenshot](/Screenshots/WorldClock-Settings.png?raw=true)